UBC-CIC/sustain_hackathon_2024/README.md

 - Total 5 minutes (3 min presentation, 2 min Q&A)
 - We recommend talking about your motivation for choosing this project, and its potential impact.
 - **REQUIRED**: To judge the technical details of your solution, you must include an architecture diagram (try out draw.io, or any other tool).
-- **REQUIRED**: You must explain why your solution is sustainable with respect to the potential impacts of its continued usage and resources used.
+- **REQUIRED**: You must explain why your solution addresses an issues regarding sustainability.
 - **DEADLINE**: There is a hard deadline to submit the link to your public GitHub repository in your Discord team channel by 6:00PM.
 Late submissions will lead to disqualification.

 ### Criteria

-- Creativity and Originality: How innovative and unique is the generated solution?
+- Creativity and Originality: The innovativeness and uniqueness of the generated solution.
 - Technical Implementation: The complexity and effectiveness of the AI model and its integration with the user interface.
 - User Interaction: The intuitiveness and effectiveness of the user interface in influencing the generated solution.
 - Cloud deployment: The choices and efficient deployment of cloud services for their solution.
-- Sustainable Solution: Does the solution demonstrate a commitment to sustainability?
-Is there consideration given to the potential impacts of the solution's continued usage and the resources used?
+- Sustainability: The extent to which the solution addresses an issue regarding sustainability.
 - Presentation: The clarity, coherence, and persuasiveness of the final presentation.

 ### FAQs